DiffusionRet: Generative Text-Video Retrieval with Diffusion Model: Related Work

 \section{Related Work}

-\myparagraph{Text-Video Retrieval.} Most existing text-video retrieval works~\cite{jin2022expectation,chen2020a,he2020momentum,gorti2022x,wang2022disentangled,ma2022x} employ a mapping technique that places both text and video inputs in the same latent space for direct similarity calculation.
-For instance, MMT~\cite{gabeur2020multi} proposes a multi-modal transformer with multiple self-attention layers dedicated to video embedding.
-CLIP4Clip~\cite{luo2021clip4clip} transfers knowledge from the text-image pre-training model, \ie, CLIP~\cite{radford2021learning}, to enhance video representation.
-EMCL-Net~\cite{jin2022expectation} improves tabular feature capabilities by bridging the gap between text and video.
+\myparagraph{Text-Video Retrieval.} Text-video retrieval is one of the most popular cross-modal tasks~\cite{li2022neighborhood,li2022deep,li2023weakly,cheng2023wico,li2023tg}.
+Most existing text-video retrieval works~\cite{fang2023uatvr,wang2022disentangled,li2023momentdiff,li2022dual} employ a mapping technique that places both text and video inputs in the same latent space for direct similarity calculation.
+For instance, CLIP4Clip~\cite{luo2021clip4clip} transfers knowledge from the text-image pre-training model, \ie, CLIP~\cite{radford2021learning}, to enhance video representation.
+EMCL-Net~\cite{jin2022expectation} improves representation capabilities by bridging the gap between text and video.
+HBI~\cite{jin2022video} models video-text as game players with multivariate cooperative game theory to handle the uncertainty during fine-grained semantic interaction.
 These methods are discriminant models and focus primarily on maximizing the conditional likelihood $p(\textit{candidates}|\textit{query})$, without considering the underlying data distribution $p(\textit{query})$.
 As a result, identifying out-of-distribution data becomes a challenging task.
 In contrast, our DiffusionRet adopts a generative viewpoint to tackle the task and provides evidence of the merits of generative approaches in a challenging, out-domain retrieval.
 To the best of our knowledge, we are the first to tackle text-video retrieval from a generative viewpoint.